Réda Babouche

-Mohamed Réda Babouche (born July 3, 1979 in Skikda) is an Algerian footballer.
+Mohamed Réda Babouche (born 3 July 1979) is an Algerian football manager and former professional player.

 International career

-On June 12, 2005, Babouche made his debut for the Algerian National Team as a second-half substitute in a 3–0 friendly loss against Mali.
+On 12 June 2005, Babouche made his debut for the Algerian National Team as a second-half substitute in a 3–0 friendly loss against Mali.

 Babouche was a member of Algeria's team at the 2010 Africa Cup of Nations in Angola.
 He made just one appearance in the competition, starting in the third-place match against Nigeria.